etereo-io/edge-next/static-pages/documentation.md

 ## Databases
 Different databases can be configured, Firebase (Firestore), MongoDB and "In Memory"

+**Note: The only production ready database is MongoDB**, Firebase integration is not complete.

 ### Database API

 All the Databases use the same API abstraction